A Distributed Computationally Aware Quantizer Design via Hyper Binning: Problem Statement

+Let $X_1$ and $X_2$ be real-valued source random variables, i.e., $\mathcal{X}_i\subseteq \mathbb{R}$ for $i\in\{1,2\}$.
 Our approach entails some assumptions on the function.
-Hyper binning yields a partitioning of the joint sources' data to convex sets $P_k$.
-From Remark \ref{convex_iff}, our model is restricted to a class of functions $f$ satisfying that if $\mathbb{P}(f \in P_k) = 1$, then $\mathbb{E}(f) \in P_k$ for each $P_k$ \cite{Iosif12}.
+Hyper binning yields a partitioning of the joint sources' data to convex sets $P_k$, where $k\in\{1, \ldots, M\}$ such that $M$ is the total number of partitions obtained from a set of hyperplanes in GP.
+Given a number of hyperplanes in GP, the hyperplanes attain the maximum number of partitions $M$.